Wabi-Sabi

 Yoko Kz.

 Yoko Kitazaki is a painter who depicts the energy she feels from nature.
-She is particularly drawn to light, wind, water, and trees, and she materializes the energy she perceives from them into art.
+She is particularly drawn to light, wind, water, and trees, and transforms the energy she feels from them into art.
+The roots of this can be found in her childhood, when she was surrounded by the colors of nature, as well as in her pursuit of decorative beauty while studying dyeing in Kyoto.

 アートのご購入はメールにて承ります。